 - Sites Project Authority office

-- 122 West Old Highway 99

-- Maxwell, CA 95955

 - Bureau of Reclamation office

-- 2800 Cottage Way

-- Sacramento, CA 95825

 - https://sitesproject.org/environmental-review/

-Federal and state agencies will also be using the Final EIR/EIS to assist in their issuance of permits or other approvals.
+Federal and state permitting agencies will also be using the Final EIR/EIS to assist in their issuance of permits or other approvals.
 These agencies include the CWC, which determines eligibility for Proposition 1 funding; the U.S. Army Corps of Engineers, which issues permits under Section 404 of the Clean Water Act and Sections 10 and 14 of the Rivers and Harbors Act; the U.S. Fish and Wildlife Service and National Marine Fisheries Service, which are responsible for enforcing the ESA; and the State Water Resources Control Board, which oversees petitions for water rights.
 A detailed discussion of agency roles and responsibilities and uses of the Final EIR/EIS to support issuance of permits and approvals is provided in Chapter 4.